 Employment Law Changes Companies Should Be Aware Of

-The last year has produced some dramatic changes for employers.
+This past year has produced some dramatic changes for employers.
 It’s more important than ever to keep your employee handbook updated.
 Don’t worry, though.
 We’re here to help.
 The following list includes recently enacted laws and likely trends for this year and beyond.

 Mandatory arbitration for sexual harassment has been banned

-In March of 2022, the Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act was signed by President Biden and became law.
+In March 2022, the Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act was signed by President Biden and became law.
 This bill invalidates arbitration agreements that preclude a party from filing a lawsuit in court if that lawsuit is related to sexual assault or sexual harassment.

 Arbitration has long been perceived as favorable to employers, and it is likely that there will be additional litigation on the application of this new law.
 The new law applies only to sexual harassment or assault claims after March 3, 2022.

-The Department of Labor issues new guidance on examples of employer retaliation It’s never been okay to retaliate against employees, and the DOL recently provided some additional specifics on what is considered retaliation.
+The Department of Labor issues new guidance on examples of employer retaliation It has never been okay to retaliate against employees, and the DOL recently provided some additional specifics on what is considered retaliation.
 The general definition of retaliation is when “an employer takes an adverse action against an employee because they engaged in a protected activity.”

 Here are some examples of protected employee activities: